 New York Workers Compensation Lawyers

-A construction worker has one of the most dangerous jobs in the United States.
+Our NY workers’ compensation lawyers know that a construction worker has one of the most dangerous jobs in the United States.
 Workplace safety laws are intended to protect employees, including construction workers, but their rights are often violated.
-When construction workers are injured as a result, they have the right to seek legal recourse with the help of workers compensation lawyers in New York.
+When construction workers are injured as a result, they have the right to seek legal recourse with the help of workers’ compensation lawyers in New York.
 Best Ways to Promote a Safe Construction Worksite.

 At Polsky, Shouldice & Rosen, P.C., our workers’ compensation lawyers have helped thousands of injured workers across the state of New York recover their damages.
 In fact, we have negotiated substantial settlements for our clients which enabled them to get the costly medical treatment they needed.
 Find out if we can help you too by scheduling a no-cost meeting with our construction accident lawyer.

 In 1970, the Occupational Safety and Health Act created OSHA within the Department of Labor.
 Its mission is to reduce workplace hazards as well as implement programs that focus on the health and safety of workers.
 OSHA regulations apply to construction sites as well.
 As our workers’ compensation lawyers in New York can tell you, as a construction worker you have certain legal rights under the law.
 They include:

 - Your employer must have copies of OSHA regulations, rules, requirements, and standards available for you to access while in the workplace.

 - You have the right to access records of work-related illnesses and injuries.